‘Several’ at Maryland State House test positive for coronavirus

 The Senate is currently operating under its Stage 3 plan, which allows for debate and voting in person on the floor.
 Ferguson said he will make adjustments to the operations based on the PCR results, if necessary.
 Under Stage 2, debate and voting would occur virtually from committee rooms, and under stage 1, debate and voting is paused.

 Five senators who serve on the Judicial Proceedings Committee, which has been having marathon in-person voting sessions on several major police reform bills, were absent Tuesday.
-Sen. William C. Smith (D-Montgomery), who chairs the committee, said the panel will continue working on the bills virtually.
+Sen. William C. Smith Jr. (D-Montgomery), who chairs the committee, said the panel will continue working on the bills virtually.

 One senator who sits on the Budget and Taxation Committee was also missing.